ssssam/omnibus-codethink-toolchain/README.md

 This is an example of building and packaging the GNU toolchain on multiple platforms using Chef Software's [Omnibus](https://github.com/chef/omnibus/).

-Our aim is to support the C, C++ and Fortran compilers from GCC version 7 on several platforms, including:
+Our aim is to provide the C, C++ and Fortran compilers from GCC version 7 on several platforms, including:

   * Red Hat Linux
   * Oracle Solaris
   * IBM AIX

-Only native compilers are supported.
-We aim for working multilib support so that our compilers can produce both 32-bit and 64-bit binaries.

 This project is not directly based on the Chef Software [omnibus-software](https://github.com/chef/omnibus-software)